MicrosoftDocs/win32/desktop-src/modernize-desktop-applications.md

 A XAML island acts as a wrapper for UWP XAML controls.
 If you have a Windows Forms or WPF application, You can drag a special control, called a XAML Island host control, to the surface of your designer.
 This control abstracts away the complexities of a XAML island so that all you have to do is assign that control to your favorite UWP XAML control.

-There are several Fluent controls that you can add directly to your design surfaces without even having to first use a host control.
+There are several UWP XAML controls that you can add directly to your design surfaces without even having to first use a host control.
 These are called **Wrapped Controls**.
 They go one step further by abstracting away the host control.

 If you have a C++ Win32 application, you can add a XAML island by using the XAML Islands API.

+This table summarizes the options.

 | XAML Island Technology            |  Windows Forms | WPF | C++ Win32 |
 |------------------------------|----------------|-----|-------|